tpltnt/souvenir/README.md

 you do not use GPG on a daily basis, here are some excercies to get you up and running.
 The GNU Privacy Handbook is still very worth a read.

-- create keyring for playing
+- create keyring for playing:
-gpg --no-default-keyring --keyring test.keyring --gen-key
+`gpg --no-default-keyring --keyring test.keyring --gen-key`

-- list the keys
+- list the keys:
-gpg --no-default-keyring --keyring test.keyring --list-keys
+`gpg --no-default-keyring --keyring test.keyring --list-keys`

 References
 ==========